parappayo/parappayo.github.io/fanpages/mtg-formats.md

 ### Chaos Magic

 When a player is defeated, the player with the highest life total wins (works best with many players.)
 There is no limit on how many copies of a card a player can have in their deck.
 Life totals are kept secret.

+## Juleokin

+Consolidates life and library into life-library.
+Basic lands do not tap but still count toward casting cost.